Iron deficiency: Treatment

 Before commencing treatment, there should be a definitive diagnosis of the underlying cause of iron deficiency.
 This is particularly the case in older patients, who are most susceptible to colorectal cancer and the gastrointestinal bleeding it often causes.
 In adults, 60% of patients with iron-deficiency anemia may have underlying gastrointestinal disorders leading to chronic blood loss.
 It is likely that the cause of the iron deficiency will need treatment as well.

 Upon diagnosis, the condition can be treated with iron supplements.
-The choice of the supplement will depend upon both the severity of the condition, the required speed of improvement (e.g. if awaiting elective surgery), and the likelihood of treatment being effective (e.g. if the patient has underlying inflammatory bowel disease (IBD), is undergoing dialysis, or is having erythropoiesis-stimulating agent (ESA) therapy).
+The choice of the supplement will depend upon both the severity of the condition, the required speed of improvement (e.g., if awaiting elective surgery), and the likelihood of treatment being effective (e.g., if the patient has underlying inflammatory bowel disease (IBD), is undergoing dialysis, or is having erythropoiesis-stimulating agent (ESA) therapy).

-Examples of oral iron that are often used are ferrous sulfate, ferrous gluconate, or amino acid chelate tablets.
+Commonly-used forms of oral iron are ferrous sulfate, ferrous gluconate, or amino acid chelate tablets.
 Recent research suggests the replacement dose of iron, at least in the elderly with iron deficiency, may be as little as 15 mg per day of elemental iron.

 Low-certainty evidence suggests that IBD-related anemia treatment with intravenous (IV) iron infusion may be more effective than oral iron therapy, with fewer people needing to stop treatment early due to adverse effects.
 The type of iron preparation may be an important determinant of clinical benefit.
 Moderate-certainty evidence suggests response to treatment may be higher when IV ferric carboxymaltose, rather than IV iron sucrose preparation is used, despite very-low certainty evidence of increased adverse effects, including bleeding, in those receiving ferric carboxymaltose treatment.

 Ferric maltol, marketed as Accrufer and Ferracru, is available in oral and IV preparations.
 When used as a treatment for IBD-related anemia, very low certainty evidence suggests a marked benefit with oral ferric maltol compared with placebo.
 However, it was unclear whether the IV preparation was more effective than oral ferric maltol.

 A Cochrane review of controlled trials comparing IV iron therapy with oral iron supplements in people with chronic kidney disease, found low-certainty evidence that people receiving IV-iron treatment were 1.71 times as likely to reach their target hemoglobin levels.
-Overall, hemoglobin was 0.71g/dl higher than those treated with oral iron supplements.
+Overall, hemoglobin was 0.71 g/dl higher than that of those treated with oral iron supplements.
 Iron stores in the liver, estimated by serum ferritin, were also 224.84 μg/L higher in those receiving IV-iron.
-However there was also low-certainty evidence that allergic reactions were more likely following IV-iron therapy.
-It was unclear whether the type of iron therapy administration affects the risk of death from any cause, including cardiovascular, nor whether it may alter the number of people who may require a blood transfusion or dialysis.
+However, there was also low-certainty evidence that allergic reactions were more likely following IV-iron therapy.
+It was unclear whether the type of iron therapy administration affects the risk of death from any cause, including cardiovascular, or whether it may alter the number of people who may require a blood transfusion or dialysis.